 Learn to crochet the Woven Stitch with our Bookmark pattern!
 This week we are learning the Woven Stitch a little differently than normal—we’re using our Bookmark pattern!
 You’ll learn how to crochet this stitch along with a free pattern.
 I like this stitch because it […]

 When E’Claire Makery sent out a message asking for some nifty Back-to-School themed patterns, we couldn’t resist and set out to design the Crayon Pencil Case crochet pattern!
-I was literally just sitting on […]

-Also, please remember that our posts often contain affiliate links, at no extra cost to you.
+Just a note: this post contains affiliate links, at no extra cost to you.

-- 5mm hook
+- 5mm H-8 crochet hook

 - Stitch markers (optional)

 Sc2tog – single crochet 2 stitches together https://www.youtube.com/watch?v=5a1irlGWy04

 *to*–Repeat the instructions written between the two *